schuchert/wikispaces/pages/MyCv.md

 conception, development, delivery and updating business processes to make this make the change stick, and ultimately helped root out the source of many of the deployment failures in the underlying CRM technology,  as well as the satellite network used for delivery of those materials.

+#### Lean Coach, Middle-East Telecommunications Company
+Working as part of a team of coaches, we helped a large Telecom on its delivery focus.
+At the beginning of the engagement, average lead time was 26 weeks.
+After 2 months, the average dropped to 4 weeks.

 ----
 ### Independent Contractor